 The School has a duty to consider at all times the best interests of the pupil and take action to enable all pupils achieve the best outcomes.
 Safeguarding and promoting the welfare of children is everyone's responsibility.
-The School adopts a 'whole school' approach to safeguarding, ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
+The School adopts a 'whole School' approach to safeguarding, ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of education and policy development.

-Parents are encouraged to raise any concerns directly with the School, if necessary, using this safeguarding policy for concerns about the safety and/or welfare of children.
+The School encourages parents to raise concerns directly with the School, if necessary, using this safeguarding policy for concerns about the safety and/or welfare of children.
 Parents may contact the ISI directly if they wish.

 The School has arrangements for listening to children and providing early help.
-Details of these arrangements are contained within the Circle of Care and Do You Need Help posters available in pupil planners and in classrooms and corridors throughout the School.
+Details of these arrangements are contained within the 'Circle of Care' and 'Do You Need Help or Support' posters available in pupil planners, in classrooms and corridors throughout the School.
 It is important that all pupils feel that they can share concerns with a trusted adult.
 Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-It is vital that staff endeavour to reduce the additional barriers faced by providing a safe space for them to speak out of share their concerns with members of staff.
+Staff endeavour to reduce additional barriers by providing a safe space for pupils to speak out or share their concerns with members of staff.